 You May Qualify for Legal Assistance

 Considering how long the process takes in Maryland, it can literally pay to retain counsel.
-This is because you’re more likely to see benefits in your pocket with an advocate helping navigate the system.
+This is because you’re more likely to see benefits in your pocket with an expert helping navigate the system.

 And to return to our earlier metaphor, every sinking ship needs a good captain to right the boat.